Week 4 – Week 8 | 15/10/25 – 12/11/25

 6.0 REFLECTION

 Torturous and fun (my back hurts pls help😀).
-Drawing humans is not my strong suit, so I'm glad I had the chance to practice.
+Drawing is not my strong suit, so I'm glad I had the chance to practice.
 It's incredibly satisfying to watch a character that has only existed in my head come to life before my eyes.
 While she doesn't look exactly how I see her, I'm not too bothered because a lot of progress has been made.

 9/10 (-1 for the back pain), would recommend.